 Although every year includes a review of Liturgy and Scripture, Church Life and History, Moral Living, Sacraments, and Catholic Social Teaching, we always explore that through a certain lens.
-This year, our focus is Responding in Prayer.
-Here's the schedule of our intergenerational gatherings for 2016-2017:
+This year, our focus is Living the Moral Life.
+Here's the schedule of our intergenerational gatherings for 2017-2018:

 This Responding in Prayersession explored the Catholic call to prayer, what the Catholic Church defines as prayer in our lives as disciples, and some of the rich paths of prayer that enable us to spend time with Jesus, God, and the Holy Spirit (the Holy Trinity).
 As the Catechism of the Catholic Church states: "'Great is the mystery of the faith!'
 The Church professes this mystery in the Apostles' Creed (Part One) and celebrates it in the sacramental liturgy (Part Two), so that the life of the faithful may be conformed to Christ in the Holy Spirit to the glory of God the Father (Part Three).
 This mystery, then, requires that the faithful believe in it, that they celebrate it, and that they live from it in a vital and personal relationship with the living and true God.
 This relationship is prayer" (2258).